 Edge preparation

 When working on the edges, there are two options.
 Either filing by hand or grinding with an electric edge grinder.
-When purchasing, you have to consider which aspects are important to you and also which you can work better with.
-In general, both methods produce very sharp edges.
+When purchasing, you have to consider which aspects are important to you and also which you work better with.
+In general, both variants produce very sharp edges.

 Filing ski and snowboard edges